w3c/charter-drafts/draft-states.md

-Definitions related to the state of in-progress work adopted in a charter (per [https://www.w3.org/Consortium/Process/#WGharterProcess 5.2.6]):
+Definitions related to the state of in-progress work adopted in a charter (per [§ 5.2.6 Working Group and Interest Group Charters](https://www.w3.org/Consortium/Process/#WGCharter)):

 Adopted Draft
 =================